iterative/dvc.org/static/docs/commands-reference/pull.md

   save different experiments or project checkpoints.

-- `-d`, `--with-deps` - determines the files to download by searching backwards in the pipeline from the named stage(s).
-The only files which will be considered are associated with the named stage, and the stages which execute earlier in the pipeline.
+- `-d`, `--with-deps` - determines the files to download by searching backwards in the pipeline from the named named `targets` (required along with this option).
+The only files which will be pulled are associated with the target DVC-files, and the earlier stages in the pipeline.

 - `-f`, `--force` - does not prompt when removing working directory files, which occurs during the process of updating the workspace.
 This option surfaces